KumarSatyam24/KumarSatyam24/README.md

 About Me
-🌍 Computer Science Sophomore at VIT, Vellore
+🌍 Computer Science Senior at VIT, Vellore
 🚀 Aspiring Data Scientist and ML Enthusiast
 📚 Committed to learning and mastering the fundamentals 🎮 FPS Gamer | 🎶 Music Lover | 🎬 Movie Buff | ✈️ Travel Enthusiast